A Brief Overview of Nag Panchami

 This year, Nag Panchami will be celebrated on July 29, 2025.
 Panchami Tithi will start late on July 28 and end on July 30.
 The ideal time of puja muharat shall begin in the early morning at approximately 5:41 AM.

-On the auspicious day of Nag Panchami, the devotees engage in fasting, organise the bathing fair on the bank of the river and visit the temples specially dedicated to snakes.
-They also smeared the cow dung as a part of ritual on both sides of the entrance of houses to welcome the snake God.
-Some people greet snakes by offering flour, rice and milk placed near holes where snakes are supposed to dwell.
-On this day, Snakes are not killed if they are found in the field, and many people refrain from ploughing to avoid any accident caused by killing a snake.
+On the auspicious day of Nag Panchami, devotees engage in fasting, organise bathing fairs on the river banks and visit temples specially dedicated to snakes.
+They also smear cow dung as a part of the ritual on both sides of house entrances to welcome the snake God.
+Some people offer flour, rice and milk near snake holes.
+Snakes are not killed if found in the fields, and ploughing is often avoided to prevent accidents.

-People also worship live snakes, mainly cobras, and offer milk, sindoor (vermilion), haldi (turmeric), sweets, especially kheer and laddus, as well as durva grass and flowers.
-The snake charmers also place cobras in the basket where devotees offer milk.
-However, India's animal welfare legislation does not encourage this type of practice.
+People also worship live snakes, mainly cobras, offering milk, sindoor (vermilion), haldi (turmeric), sweets such as kheer and laddus, durva grass, and flowers.
+Snake charmers may display cobras for devotees to offer milk, though India's animal welfare laws discourage this practice.

 Performing Kajari Songs

-In many parts of India, the occasion is celebrated by singing Kajari songs, especially in Bihar and Uttar Pradesh, by women and girls.
+In many parts of India, especially Bihar and Uttar Pradesh, women and girls celebrate by singing Kajari songs.

-Many devotees observe a fast on the Nag Panchami and break it after
+- Many devotees observe a fast on Nag Panchami and break it after completing the rituals.

-The special puja with the name Nag Puja is held where married women seek blessings for their brothers' well-being.
+The Nag Puja is performed where married women seek blessings for their brothers' well-being.

 Maharashtra

-In the surrounding areas of Nagpur in Maharashtra, the worship of real snakes is common.
-In addition, devotees also visit Nagoba Temple to perform the rituals.
+In areas around Nagpur, worship of real snakes is common.
+Devotees also visit Nagoba Temple for rituals.

 Karnataka

-Nag Panchami is also celebrated in various parts of Karnataka, especially in Bangalore, Mysore, Udupi, and Mangalore in Tulu Nadu Region as a Subrahmanya.
-Families mainly indulge in sketching snake motifs and offer food and milk.
+Celebrated in Bangalore, Mysore, Udupi, and Mangalore (Tulu Nadu Region), families sketch snake motifs and offer food and milk.

 Bengal and Assam

-The worship of the snake goddess, Ma Manasha Devi, is significant in these two regions.
-Folk tales that reflect the story of Behula and Lakhinder are celebrated and narrated.
+The worship of snake goddess Ma Manasha Devi is significant.
+Folk tales like Behula and Lakhinder are narrated and celebrated.

 Nepal

-Nag Panchami is also observed in Nepal to commemorate the success of Lord Krishna in rescuing humanity from the threat of the venomous snake, Kaliya.
+Nag Panchami is observed to commemorate Lord Krishna's triumph over the venomous snake Kaliya.

 Final Words

 Nag Panchami is a captivating amalgamation of folklore, faith, and ecological awareness.
-By worshipping the snake gods, we demonstrate respect for all living beings and their desire to coexist in harmony with nature.
-Whether it involves offering milk, drawing snakes, or performing ancient songs, this religious festival connects generations through rituals and mythology.
+By worshipping the snake gods, devotees demonstrate respect for all living beings and their desire to coexist in harmony with nature.
+Whether offering milk, drawing snakes, or performing ancient songs, this festival connects generations through rituals and mythology.